8ta4/blog/drafts/In Search of the Perfect Programming Language.md

 1. **Automatic Promise Handling**: If a function returns a promise, the runtime system automatically treats it as a dataflow variable and schedules a continuation, effectively awaiting its resolution, without any special syntax.
 1. **Tail Recursion**: Optimizes both self-recursive and mutually recursive functions seamlessly, without any special syntax.
 1. **Flexible Standard Library**: Allows the standard library to be replaced or customized.
-1. **Automatic Currying**: I'm a fan of currying, which means no variadic functions unless it's for interop.
 1. **Null Key Absence in Maps**: Enforces that keys associated with `null` values are not present in the map, ensuring that there's only one way to represent the absence of a value.
 1. **Clear Error Messages**: Lets me know what went wrong and how to fix it.
 1. **Gradual Typing**: If the system stumbles upon code where it can't infer the type, it doesn't demand annotations.